mozilla-services/cliquet/docs/resource.rst

     Ordering on a boolean field gives ``true`` values first.

 :note:
-    Will return an error if an attribute is unknown.
+    Will return an error if a field is unknown.

 Counting
 --------

-In order to count the number of records, by status for example, without fetching the actual collection, a ``HEAD`` request can be used.
+In order to count the number of records, for a specific field value for example, without fetching the actual collection, a ``HEAD`` request can be used.
 The ``Total-Records`` response header will then provide the total number of records.